KonradHoeffner/hdt/paper.md

 *Triple patterns* allow matching a subset of a graph.
 Each part of the pattern is either a constant or a variable, resulting in eight different types.
-We denote the pattern type with all constants as SPO (*subject-predicate-object*, matching one or zero triples) and the type with all variables with ??? (matching all triples in the graph).
+We denote the pattern type with all constants as SPO (*subject-predicate-object*, matching one or zero triples) and the type with all variables as ??? (matching all triples in the graph).
 The other triple patterns are denoted analogously.

 ## Header Dictionary Triples
-While text-based RDF serialization formats can be read by humans, they are too verbose to be practical on large graphs.
+While text-based RDF serialisation formats can be read by humans, they are too verbose to be practical on large graphs.
-The serialized size of a graph can be drastically lowered by using the Header Dictionary Triples binary RDF format, which can be loaded into memory in compressed form while still allowing efficient queries.
+The serialised size of a graph can be drastically lowered by using the Header Dictionary Triples binary RDF format, which can be loaded into memory in compressed form while still allowing efficient queries.
 The *header* contains metadata as uncompressed RDF that describes the dataset.
 The *dictionary* stores all the *RDF terms* (IRIs, literals, and blank nodes) in the dataset in compressed form using front-coding [@frontcoding], and assigns a unique numerical identifier (ID) to each of them.